This post may contain affiliate links. Please see our disclosure policy.

 - Perfect for Summer: Crisp side dish that is incredibly refreshing on hot days

 - Slice the cucumbers very thin.
-A mandoline works best here because thinner slices absorb the brine quickly and stay tender-crisp.
+Thinner slices absorb the brine quickly and stay tender-crisp.
+Use a mandoline, if you have one, for quick prep.

 - Rinse lightly after brining.
-The cucumbers will already have absorbed enough salt, so a quick rinse keeps the salad balanced instead of overly salty.
+The cucumbers and onions will already have absorbed enough salt, so a quick rinse keeps the salad balanced instead of overly salty.

 - Avoid fat-free sour cream.
 It tends to separate and become watery quickly, especially after chilling.